-The CNA is required by ADE.
-It is designed to inform need statements, identify root causes, desired outcomes, goals, strategies and action steps for the Title I, II, III, IV and School Improvement programs.
+The CNA is required by ADE annually.
+It is designed to inform need statements, identify root causes, desired outcomes, goals, strategies, and action steps for the Title I, II, III, IV and School Improvement programs.
+Use of these data from multiple sources is encouraged to inform all LEA and school programmatic and budget planning.